Deeply Learning Deep Inelastic Scattering Kinematics: Event selection

 \subsection{Event selection}

-The deep inelastic scattering events of interest are those characterized by the presence of a scattered electron in the final state and a significant deposit of energy in the calorimeter from the hadronic final state.
-The scattered electrons are registered in the detector as localized energy depositions primarily in the electromagnetic part of the calorimeter, with little energy flow into the hadronic part of the calorimeter.
-On the other hand, hadronic showers travel much more extensively, both transversely and longitudinally.
+The deep inelastic scattering events of interest are those characterised by the presence of a scattered electron in the final state and a significant deposit of energy in the calorimeter from the hadronic final state.
+The scattered electrons are registered in the detector as localised energy depositions primarily in the electromagnetic part of the calorimeter, with little energy flow into the hadronic part of the calorimeter.
+On the other hand, hadronic showers propagate in the detector much more extensively, both transversely and longitudinally.

-In addition to the DIS process, there are also background processes which leave in detector signatures similar to those described above.
+In addition to the DIS process, there are also background processes which leave similar signatures in the detector as those described above.
 Therefore, the correct and efficient identification of the scattered lepton is crucial for the selection of the NC DIS events.
 For this analysis, the \prog{SINISTRA} algorithm is used to identify lepton candidates~\cite{Abramowicz:1995zi}.
-Based on the information from the detector and the results of the \prog{SINISTRA} algorithm, the following selection criteria are applied to select the events for the further analysis: \begin{itemize} \item \textbf{Detector status:} It is required that for all the events the detector was functional.
+Based on the information from the detector and the results of the \prog{SINISTRA} algorithm, the following selection criteria are applied to select the events for the further analysis: \begin{itemize} \item \textbf{Detector status:} It is required that for all the events the detector was fully functional.

 \item \textbf{Electron energy:} At least one electron candidate with energy greater than $10\GeV$~\cite{Abramowicz:2010ke} is identified in the event.